dokester/BayesicFitting/docs/EclipsingStars.md

 <p>

 The Kronecker &delta; returns 1 when the condition is true, 0 otherwise.
+It determines which star is in front of the other.

 Limb darkening or variations in temperature over the surface of the stars (like sun spots) are not taken into account.